thzandvl/microhack-sap-data/DeployEnvironment.md

 ## Prepare
+In this step, we'll prepare an Azure Virtual Machine to host the Integration Runtime needed by the SAP Table Connector of the Azure Synapse Pipeline.
+We'll also install the SAP .net connector to enable RFC Connectivity to the SAP System.

 ### Install the SAP .Net Connector
 The SAP .Net Connector can be downloaded from the [SAP Service Marketplace](https://support.sap.com/en/product/connectors/msnet.html).
 Make sure to download the version compiled with .Net Framework 4.0 for Windows 64-bit.